City of Santa Clara

 - Watering decorative grass on public street medians

-- Street cleaning or construction site preparation, if recycled water is available
+- Street cleaning or preparing construction sites, if recycled water is available

-- Service of water by any restaurant unless requested by a patron
+- Serving water by any restaurant unless requested by a patron

-- Installation and/or use of a non-recirculating, decorative fountain
+- Installing or using a non-recirculating, decorative fountain

 - Construction of a non-recirculating conveyor car wash

-- Irrigation of landscapes for newly constructed homes and buildings in a manner inconsistent with regulations/requirements established by the California Building Standards Commission and the Department of Housing and Community Development.
+- Watering landscapes for newly constructed homes and buildings in a way that conflicts with regulations of the California Building Standards Commission and the Department of Housing and Community Development.

-Hotels/motels shall provide guests with the option of choosing not to have towels and linens laundered daily.
-Notice of this option shall be displayed prominently in each guestroom using easily understood terms and language.
+Hotels/motels shall provide guests the option of choosing not to have towels and linens laundered daily.
+Notice of this option shall be displayed prominently in each guestroom.

 What the City of Santa Clara is Doing